 Even if the prosecution’s evidence is admissible in court, this still does not guarantee a conviction.
-In order to convict you, the jury must conclude that the prosecution has proven your guilt beyond a reasonable doubt.
+To convict you, the jury must conclude that the prosecution has proven your guilt beyond a reasonable doubt.
 If the prosecution’s evidence of guilt is inadequate, then you cannot be convicted regardless of the facts at hand.

 10. Eligibility for a Diversionary Program

 Finally, if you are at risk of facing a conviction at trial, one option you may have is to seek placement in a diversionary program.
-If you are eligible – and if you complete the program successfully – then your charge and conviction will be expunged from your record.
+If you are eligible and complete the program successfully – then your charge and conviction will be expunged from your record.

-Speak with North Charleston Criminal Defense Lawyer Rad S. Deaton Today
+Speak with North Charleston Criminal Defense Attorney Rad S. Deaton Today

-Rad S. Deaton is an experienced North Charleston criminal defense lawyer who represents individuals charged with criminal domestic violence.
-If you have been arrested and need to speak with an attorney, you can call 843-225-5723 or contact us online for a free consultation.
+Rad S. Deaton is an experienced North Charleston criminal defense attorney representing individuals charged with criminal domestic violence.
+If you have been arrested and need to speak with a domestic violence attorney in Charleston, SC, you can call 843-225-5723 or contact us online for a free consultation.